EngBaz/Interactive-PDF-Chatbot/README.md

 #### 1. Semantic Chunking

-A <code>sementic chunking</code> is used to build the RAG system.
-In contrast to the <code>text chunking</code> which just splits the documents based on separators, semantic chunking considers the relationships within the text.
-It divides the text into meaningful, semantically complete chunks.
-This approach as shown to give more accurate results during retrieval than the simple text splitter.
-But tt is slower compared to the previous chunking strategy.
+<code>Semantic chunking</code> is employed in building RAG systems to enhance retrieval accuracy.
+Unlike <code>text chunking</code>, which simply divides documents based on separators, semantic chunking considers the relationships within the text, segmenting it into meaningful and semantically complete chunks.
+While this approach yields more precise retrieval results compared to basic text splitting, it is slower in performance.

 #### 2. Hybrid Search with Rerank Model

-A <code>hybrid search</code> system was built using <code>FAISS</code> as a vector database.
-This technique combines the <code>keyword search</code>with the contextual understanding of the <code>semantic search</code>, aiming for more accurate and relevant results.
-The Langchain <code>EnsembleRetriever</code> tool integrates these two search methods.
-A reranking model by Cohere AI is used after the hybrid search to rerank the most relevant documents, further enhancing retrieval quality.
+A <code>hybrid search</code> system was developed utilizing <code>FAISS</code> as a vector database.
+This method merges <code>keyword search</code> with the contextual insights of <code>semantic search</code> to deliver more accurate and relevant results.
+The Langchain <code>EnsembleRetriever</code> tool integrates these two search approaches.
+To further improve retrieval quality, a reranking model from Cohere AI is applied after the hybrid search to reorder the most relevant documents.